 Together, we are shaping the Vale we aspire to become.

 We build our legacy daily with our partners, employees, customers, shareholders, and society.
-Guided by purpose and values, we evolve by placing people at the heart of our decisions, prioritizing safety, learning from experience, and acting with transparency and collaboration.
+Guided by our purpose and bring our strategy to life through strong values and behaviors.
+We continuously evolve, placing people at the center of our decisions.
+Throughout our cultural journey, we prioritize safety, learn from our mistakes, and act with transparency and collaboration.

 We believe that mining is essential for the development of the world.
 We only serve society when we generate prosperity for all and take care of the planet.
-That's why we exist to improve lives and transform the future.
+That is why we exist: to improve life and transform the future.
 Together.

-To live this purpose every day and achieve our ambitions, it is essential that each of us incorporates the key values and behaviors into our Cultural Narrative.
-They are the foundation of the culture we are building - a culture that reflects who we are and who we want to be.
+To live our purpose every day and achieve our ambition , it is essential that each of us lives the values and behaviors of Our Culture.
+They are the foundation of the culture we are building—a culture that reflects who we are.

 Vale’s ambitions: